What It Takes To Be Me

-Well, as this is a semi-anonymous blog, I won’t give you my full name or shoe size, but I’m more than happy to give you the basics followed by a seriously long and rambling list of incredibly random facts.
+Well, as this is a semi-anonymous blog, I won’t give you my date of birth or shoe size, but I’m more than happy to give you the basics followed by a seriously long and rambling list of incredibly random facts.

 To start off: I’m on the right side of 30 and I blog about my life, both the ups and the downs, in the most honest way I feel able to.